Patricia Barry: Film

 Barry's performances in Hollywood productions began in 1946 with her involvement in five Warner Bros. films released that year.
 However, she received a screen credit–as Patricia White–in only one of those five, in The Beast with Five Fingers.

 From 1947 to 1950, Barry gained additional acting experience in 16 other movies with Paramount Pictures, Columbia, RKO, and Gene Autry Productions.
 As before, when credited for her performances in those films, she continued to be recognized by her maiden name.
 However, following her marriage to producer Philip Barry Jr. in 1950, she began to use her married name professionally.
-She returned to film work occasionally, including Safe at Home!, Send Me No Flowers, and Dear Heart.
+She returned to film work occasionally, including The Tattooed Stranger, Safe at Home!, Send Me No Flowers, and Dear Heart.

 Following those performances, she appeared in a few other theatrical releases in the coming decades, but the vast majority of her work continued to be on television.
 Some of her other films during that latter stage of her career include The Marriage of a Young Stockbroker (1971), The End of August, (1982), Twilight Zone: The Movie (1983), For Keeps (1989), City Rhythms (1989), and Sea of Love (1989).
 In 2014, just two years before her death and 25 years after her role in Sea of Love, Barry appeared in Delusional, her final film.